 Alternative Therapies for Depression

-What is alternative therapy?
+What is integrative therapy?

-Of the wide variety of available herbal therapies, St. John's Wort and Ginkgo biloba are the products most often used for treating depression.
+Of the wide variety of available herbal therapies, St. John's wort and ginkgo biloba are the products most often used for treating depression.

 Any herbal supplement requires caution and should be taken only after consulting your doctor.
 Your doctor can help you weigh the risks and potential benefits so you can make an informed decision.